-Italian Version of the Calling and Vocation Questionnaire: Path diagram of higher-order model (n = 411) Note: CAS: Climate Change Anxiety.
+Italian Version of the Climate Change Anxiety Scale: Path diagram of higher-order model (n = 411) Note: CCAS: Climate Change Anxiety Scale version of the CCAS reported a statistically significant and positive correlation with PHQ-4.

 Table 1 reports the Cronbach's alphas for the four factors and the higher order factor (i.e., total score), showing adequate reliability for all four factors and the higher order factor.